 Adopted in 1924, the ICMA Code of Ethics defined the principles that today serve as the foundation for the local government management profession and set the standard for excellence.
 Leadership in a management structure committed to equity, transparency, integrity, stewardship of public resources, political neutrality, and respect for the rights and responsibility of elected officials and residents strengthens democratic local governance.
 ICMA members pledge to uphold these principles in their conduct and decisions in order to merit the trust of the public, elected officials, and staff they serve.
 As a condition of membership, ICMA members agree to submit to a peer-to-peer review under established enforcement procedures should there be an allegation of unethical conduct.

-ICMA's Code of Ethics, most recently amended by the membership in 1998 to reflect changes in the profession, includes Guidelines to assist members in applying the principles outlined in the Code.
+ICMA's Code of Ethics, most recently amended by the membership in April 2015 to reflect changes in the profession, includes Guidelines to assist members in applying the principles outlined in the Code.
 The Guidelines were adopted by the ICMA Executive Board in 1972 and most recently revised in September 2013.
-Individuals seeking advice on ethics issues or enforcement are encouraged to contact Martha Perego, ICMA's director of ethics at 202/962-3668 or email firstname.lastname@example.org.
+Individuals seeking advice on ethics issues or enforcement are encouraged to contact Martha Perego, director of ethics, at (202) email@example.com or Jared Dailey, program manager, at (202) firstname.lastname@example.org.

 Here is the full version of the ICMA Code of Ethics (with Guidelines).

 The mission of ICMA is to create excellence in local governance by developing and fostering professional local government management worldwide.
 To further this mission, certain principles, as enforced by the Rules of Procedure, shall govern the conduct of every member of ICMA, who shall:

 Be dedicated to the concepts of effective and democratic local government by responsible elected officials and believe that professional general management is essential to the achievement of this objective.